ldweeks/uc_webform/README.txt

 Description
 ------------
 This module integrates two other modules: webform and ubercart.
 It allows you sell products directly from your webforms.
-It is particularly suited to be used as a registration system.
+It is particularly suited to be used as part of a registration system.

 Requirements
 ------------